A Greatest Adventure: Taking that first step towards the other side of the world

 So there was the nervous times like this, or wondering if I’ll get mugged in Italy, or when the fire fighters came to our room at 4am speaking German because someone had set off an alarm and sprayed the fire extinguisher all around our dorm door.

 But, there were far more incredible moments.

 My first trip out of Austria was to Prague in the Czech Republic for Saint Patricks Day, near Easter.
-My now friend and I were nervous of the gypsies we’d been warned about in the train station, but soon let our guard down and learnt what an incredible place we were in.
+My friend and I were nervous of the gypsies that we’d been warned about in the train station, but soon let our guard down and learnt what an incredible place we were in.

 That night staring out at the Irish dancers and band playing in the middle of the town square, I was mesmerised.
 I was sitting on some steps in the middle of the Easter markets, munching on an incredible cinnamon pastry, listening to music in front of this incredible Cathedral that was lit up on a clear night.
 It was magical.

 There were the moments of the Erasmus students dinners, where we’d take turns making a meal from our home country for a group of students.
 There was weekly ‘Pasta Night’ that I tried to never miss.
 Then there was the learning of Archery, attempts at learning German, the Highland Games (think Scottish-Austrian games) and the Summer Festival.

 There were the moments where you’d meet up for hot chocolates with friends that were also studying and alone in the weekends, when all the Austrian students would go home.
 Or the moments of watching the Euro Cup in the pub, surrounded by German speaking friends understanding very little, but learning to read gestures, which would help me for years to come, especially when I travelled solo through South America.

 There was the travels further afield.
 From quaint villages like Hallstatt, or large cities like Vienna for the Euro Cup opening.

 Erasmus trips within Austria and to Budapest, Hungary.

 The quick getaway to Spain and the South of France.